RamSailopal/Powershell-VistA-CPRS/README.md

 Select a **Clone Git Repository...** and enter **https://github.com/RamSailopal/Powershell-VistA-CPRS.git**

-Once cloned, type "Powershell" on the search bar (bottom right of desktop) Select **Run as administrator**
+Once cloned, type "Powershell" on the Windows search bar (bottom right of desktop) Select **Run as administrator** Once the shell is opened, enter:

     Set-Location <location of cloned directory>